What Is the Credit Score Scale Range?

 In school, you get a grade that could fall anywhere from 0 to 100 based on some average of the work you did in class.
 The higher your grade, the better.
 Credit scores - the numbers that grade your creditworthiness - use the same concept.
 Your three-digit credit scores can range between two numbers and the higher your credit score, the better your credit is considered.
-There are different types credit scores and each of them have their own range.
+There are different types of credit scores, and each of them has their own range.

 The FICO Score Range

 Most people are familiar with the FICO score version of the credit score.
 Scores on the FICO scale range from 300 to 850.
 According to FICO, it also has industry-specific FICO scores with a range from 250 to 900.